ortus-boxlang/boxlang-docs/language/arrays.md

        1            2           3
 ```

 We have a three-element Array.
-Boxlang arrays can grow and shrink dynamically at runtime, just like Array Lists or Vectors in Java, so if we added an element, it’d usually go on the end or be appended at the end.
+BoxLang arrays can grow and shrink dynamically at runtime, just like Array Lists or Vectors in Java, so if we added an element, it’d usually go on the end or be appended at the end.

 ```
  -------------  ---------  ----------  -----------